rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 Right now, we process each request in turn.
 That works for small services like ours, but as applications get more complex, this sort of serial execution isn't optimal.
-Let's make our webserver better by adding a *thread pool*.
+Let's make our web server better by adding a *thread pool*.

 Here's the basics: instead of waiting for each request to process before starting on the next one, we create a new thread for every connection, and do